back to top

 • CPU virtualization is enabled.

-With these specs, you can sync your progress and earn play points whether you play on your computer or mobile device.
+With these specs, you can sync your progress and earn play points, whether you play on your computer or mobile device.

 Google Play Games PC Requirements

-Please note that not all Android apps can be run or sideloaded at this time due to the limited number of games available.
-Google has committed to working with developers to optimise their games and include keymapping for keyboard and mouse.
+Please note that not all Android apps can now be run or sideloaded due to the limited number of games available.
+Google has committed to working with developers to optimize their games and include keymapping for keyboard and mouse.
+Please remember that Google Play Games and the Android Windows subsystem are unavailable to everyone.
+Unlike prominent Android emulators such as BlueStacks and GameLoop, they offer keymapping for games, custom keymaps, and a better overall experience.